Wayne Smith (Texas politician): Elections

 In the 2016 Republican Primary, held on March 1, Smith had two challengers—Briscoe Cain and Melody McDaniel.
 Smith received 43.75% of the vote and Cain received 47.83%, resulting in a runoff.
 In the runoff election, held on May 24, Smith lost to Briscoe Cain by 23 votes − 3,050 (50.2%) to 3,027 (49.8%).
 Smith sought a recount.
 The vote count was unchanged after the recount.

 House Committee assignments

 In 2015, Texas Speaker of the House Joe Straus appointed Smith as chairman of the House Licensing and Administrative Procedures Committee.
-Smith also currently sits as well on the Culture, Recreation, and Tourism Committee.
+Smith also sat on the Culture, Recreation, and Tourism Committee.
 Smith was first appointed as chairman of the Licensing and Administrative Procedures Committee in 2013 by Straus. in 2011 Straus appointed Smith as chairman of the Environmental Regulations Committee.
 Smith was also appointed chair of the County Affairs Committee in 2007 and 2003.